 MedSchool Maryland Productions produces a wide scope of products including documentaries for national broadcast, tribute videos, profiles of special programs and organizations, public relations messages, PSAs for TV and radio, training films, and web videos.
 Our public awareness campaigns include PSAs, billboards, websites targeting specific audiences, posters, flyers and other print materials.
 Utilizing the latest in web analytics, MedSchool Maryland Productions is able to develop reports which provide extensive data enabling clients to evaluate the impact of campaigns.

 We are a program of the University of Maryland School of Medicine and welcome inquiries about production, accepting production contracts from faculty and programs at the University of Maryland, other educational institutions, state agencies, foundations, non-profits and health care organizations.
 Our documentaries have been released nationally on HBO, Discovery and public television, and are the recipients of numerous national awards.
 Our most recent series for the Discovery Channel, Shock Trauma: Edge of Life, featured the heroic life saving skills of the doctors and nurses of the R Adams Cowley Shock Trauma Center.
+Our recently completed documentary From West Baltimore premiers on MPT in October 2017 prior to a national release.

 “MedSchool Maryland Productions has received the highest national awards.
 The School of Medicine is proud to have this extraordinary level of expertise.”